Saving money doesn’t have to be so hard. It just takes practice.

 - Save on other daily expenses: Tips and tricks — like canceling subscriptions you’re not using and bringing your lunch to work — can go a long way toward helping you save more money every day.

 Monthly savings tips

-- Save on electricity.
-If you’re utility bills are too high, it’s time to make a change.
+- Save on electricity: If your utility bills are too high, it’s time to make a change.
 Find a way to reduce the size of your monthly electric bill.
 Switch to a provider that charges a lower rate and make changes that’ll save you money on heating and cooling.

 Yearly savings tips

-- Save on taxes.
-Find out if you’re paying the IRS more money than you should.
-Make an appointment with a professional, especially now that a new tax law is in place.
+- Save on taxes: Find out if you’re paying the IRS more money than you should.
+Make an appointment with a professional.

 4. Automate your savings